iMissile/Self.Writing/Notes/DataScience_notes.md

 - [Browser use](https://github.com/browser-use/browser-use) is the easiest way to connect your AI agents with the browser.
 - [Is it possible to insert (add) a row to a SQLite db table using dplyr package?](https://stackoverflow.com/questions/26568182/is-it-possible-to-insert-add-a-row-to-a-sqlite-db-table-using-dplyr-package)
 - [RSQLite](https://rsqlite.r-dbi.org/)
+- [dbWriteTable performance with MariaDB](https://forum.posit.co/t/dbwritetable-performance-with-mariadb/77594).
+Legacy 'DBI' interface to 'MySQL' / 'MariaDB' based on old code ported from S-PLUS.
+A modern 'MySQL' client written in 'C++' is available from the 'RMariaDB' package.

 # 10.01.2025
 - [GitHub - BurntSushi/xsv](https://github.com/BurntSushi/xsv): A fast CSV command line toolkit written in Rust.